Diabetes and Flu

 As the flu season has already begun, healthcare professionals are urging high-risk individuals to get their flu shots as soon as possible.
 High-risk individuals with underlying health conditions, such as diabetes patients, are at risk for more severe complications from flu than the general public.
 Thus, we recommend diabetes patients to get vaccinated as early as possible.

-Under the Vaccination Subsidy Scheme (VSS) 2023/24, subsidised seasonal influenza vaccination will be provided to eligible Hong Kong residents.
+Under the Vaccination Subsidy Scheme (VSS) 2024/25, eligible Hong Kong residents will receive subsidised seasonal influenza vaccination.

 One of the best things you could do to protect and improve your health is to stay informed.
 Marina Medical provides regular e-newsletter on health information, healthy living tip etc. Click the below button to subscribe to our newsletter.